kotenevmatvei/attachment-style/README.md

 This app is inspired by a book on adult attachment styles I read last summer.
 I disliked all of the quizes I could find on the internet both content and implementation wise.
-So decided to code my own.
+So I decided to code my own.

 Distinguishing features:
 - user can download the pdf with all the questions and answers